calaldees/teachingWorkshops/teacherTraining/literacyNumeracyCitizenship.md

 > On my first job as a designer, I had no idea what my boss was asking me to do.
 Online, I had learned about “paper prototypes” and “iterating on mockups.”
 But here he was telling me to “sketch a wire” and “riff on that comp.”
 I felt like he was speaking another language.
 <sub>[the-language-of-ux](https://uxdesign.cc/the-language-of-ux-e57d40c9792f)</sub>

-#### Activity: Discuss/Brainstorm (20min)
+#### Strategies to integrate _literacy_ into our classroom practice?
+(30min)

-Imagine if an Ofsted inspector asked you "What strategies do you have in place to integrate _literacy_ into our classroom practice?"
+An Ofsted inspector has asked you "What strategies do you have in place to integrate _literacy_ into our classroom practice?"

-In breakout groups consider strategies that you might be able to use:
+In breakout groups consider strategies that you might be able to use (20min):

 Think about:
 * Assessment?